parklab/MSIprofiler/README.md

 <!-- HSQ700642:192:C13FVACXX:2:2214:4777:60283   99  9   89149699    60  100M    =   89149723    124  -->
 ATTGCACAATACATGACCTAATGGAAATGTGAGAATA **TTTTAGTG** *AAAAAAAAAAAAA* **TAAAAAGA** AGCAGCAAAGATCCAACCAAATGAGATCCATATG

 The length of this repeat supported by the data is 13.
-The right-hand flanking region (i.e. 8 upstream bases in this example) is **TAAAAAGA**.
+The right-hand flanking region (i.e. 8 downstream bases in this example) is **TAAAAAGA**.

 The reads supporting the other allele look like:
 <!-- SQ700642:208:D1D6WACXX:2:1116:11062:89332  83  9   89149707    60  100M    =   89149522    -285   -->